muratk5n/thirdwave/en/README.md

 US readies F-16 package to Pakistan and says "it is all counter-terrorism related".
-Indian FM was pissed says "you are not fooling anybody by saying these things".
+Indian FM was pissed says "you are not fooling anybody by saying these things" bcz obviously Pak's main rival in the region is India.

 ---